ambroseahawo/python/README.md

 # python-course
-This repository is a collection of python fundamentals
+This repository is a collection of python programming language fundamentals